 In short terms:

 secret: a password itself, or any other secret data item: each such a secret plus its set of attributes makes up an item

-collection: a set of such items makes a collection (similar to the keyring or wallet concepts)
+- collection: a set of such items makes a collection (similar to the keyring or wallet concepts)

-collections and items represented by D-Bus objects, each with its unique path
+- collections and items represented by D-Bus objects, each with its unique path

 default collection: client applications without special conditions have to save items to the default collection which has to be accessible via the

 Not its time to try to recall with is the D-Bus so often mentioned in the previous parts, and how to deal with it.